-Known as teething biscuits or baby rusks, these nutritious crackers soothe sore gums while giving your child a healthy snack.
+Known as teething biscuits, teething crackers or baby rusks, these nutritious teething cookies soothe sore gums while giving your child a healthy snack.
 To avoid added sugar and other ingredients you don’t want to feed your little one, make them yourself with these easy recipes, including no-bake versions and wheat-free biscuits.

 Quinoa Teething Crackers: Healthy quinoa is the only ingredient in this crispy cracker.
 Cradle Rocking Mama blends the nutritious grain in three forms (cooked flakes, flour and uncooked flakes) to get the right consistency.

 Sweet Potato and Chamomile Teething Biscuits: These flavorful biscuits from My Kids Lick the Bowl cleverly include chamomile (from a tea bag) to calm a child who's suffering from teething pain, along with sweet potato and oat flour.